pcorey/pcorey.github.io/_posts/2018-08-13-algorithmically-fingering-guitar-chords-with-elixir.markdown

 ---
 layout: post
 title:  "Algorithmically Fingering Guitar Chords with Elixir"
-description: "Let's use Elixir and a sieving algorithm to recursively generate all possible fingerings for a given guitar chord voicing."
+excerpt: "Let's use Elixir and a sieving algorithm to recursively generate all possible fingerings for a given guitar chord voicing."
 author: "Pete Corey"
 date:   2018-08-13
 tags: ["Elixir", "Music"]